Azure Red Hat OpenShift

 To get started, complete the Create an Azure Red Hat OpenShift cluster tutorial.

 For improved security and management, Azure Red Hat OpenShift lets you integrate with Azure Active Directory (Azure AD) and use Kubernetes role-based access control (RBAC).
 You can also monitor the health of your cluster and resources.

 Cluster and node

 Azure Red Hat OpenShift nodes run on Azure virtual machines.
-You can connect storage to nodes and pods, upgrade cluster components, and use GPUs.
+You can connect storage to nodes and pods and upgrade cluster components.